MARKET SNAPSHOT: Stock Market Climbs After Economic Data

 Low levels of first-time jobless claims (http://www.marketwatch.com/story/jobless-claims-cling-near-postrecession-low-2017-08-31) (http://www.marketwatch.com/story/jobless-claims-cling-near-postrecession-low-2017-08-31)suggest the labor market remains robust, while consumer spending-- (http://www.marketwatch.com/story/consumer-spending-kicks-into-higher-gear-in-july-2017-08-31)the biggest driver of the economy--picked up in July thanks to higher income of consumers and low inflation.

-The S&P 500 was up by about 10 points, or 0.4%, to 2,467, with nearly all 11 main sectors trading higher.
-Materials and health-care stocks were leading the gains, up about 0.7%.
+The S&P 500 was up by about 8 points, or 0.3%, to 2,465, with nine of the 11 main sectors trading higher.
+Health-care and materials stocks were leading the gains, up 0.9% and 0.5%, respectively.
+Telecoms were down 0.2%, while financials were unchanged.
 The benchmark index is on track to end the month marginally lower, which would be its first monthly decline since March.

 Continue Reading Below